timklapdor/uimagine-website/_posts/2018-07-02-holistic-approaches-to-online-collaborative-learning-design.md

 ### Essential Discussion

 This session shared research-based holistic implementation of Web 2.0 tools (tools that allow for multimodal communication, interaction and collaboration as well as online publishing and media creation), or the ‘collaboration web’ (Harasim, 2017) as a design feature for online subjects in higher education.
-Emerging pedagogies based on participatory and collaborative online learning were examined with current examples of learning space design using Web 2.0 tools shared via the Case Study of INF537 - Digital Futures Colloquium.
-This is the capstone subject I co-wrote and teach at Charles Sturt University as part of the [Master of Education degree in Knowledge Networking and Digital Innovation](http://futurestudents.csu.edu.au/courses/teaching-education/master-education-knowledge-networks-digital-innovation).
+Emerging pedagogies based on participatory and collaborative online learning were examined with current examples of learning space design using Web 2.0 tools shared via the Case Study of INF537 Digital Futures Colloquium.
+This is the capstone subject I co-wrote and facilitate at Charles Sturt University as part of the [Master of Education degree in Knowledge Networking and Digital Innovation](http://futurestudents.csu.edu.au/courses/teaching-education/master-education-knowledge-networks-digital-innovation).

 These three essential understandings frame the presentation content: